designstem/projects/waste/index.md

 Let's explore how a regular or irregular set of spheres behave when combined together.

-The physicist Lord Kelvin proposed that a 14-faced polyhedron or <var>tetrakaidecahedron</var> can be the structure that the nature creates.
+The physicist Lord Kelvin proposed that a 14-faced polyhedron or <var>tetrakaidecahedron</var> is similar to the structures the nature creates.
 The structure was later improved by physicists Weaire and Phelan.

 [See more](https://www.designcoding.net/weaire-phelan-structure/)